AllenInstitute/ARBORS/README.md

 This package supports the quantitative comparison of tree topology.
 This is a beta version release that only contains some features, and is actively being developed.
-Currently, we only support a length based similarity function with a max depth parameter =1.
+Currently, we only support a length based similarity function with a max depth parameter=1.
 We are actively developing code to support other input parameters.

 Installation instructions
 =========================
 conda create -n tree_compare_env python=3.9
+conda activate tree_compare_env
 pip install git+link_to_repo

 Scripts